onestudio-co/bond-core/packages/form/README.md

 ## Documentation

 For a comprehensive guide on how to use `form_bond`, please refer to the full documentation available in the `bond_docs` repository under the `forms.md` file.

 [Read Full Documentation Here](https://github.com/onestudio-co/bond-docs/blob/main/forms.md)

+## Contributing

+Contributions are welcome!
+However, we currently do not have a set guideline for contributions.
+If you're interested in contributing, please feel free to open a pull request or issue, and we'll be happy to discuss and review your changes.

+## License

+Bond Core is licensed under the [MIT License](LICENSE).